 - Extensive fuel damage occurred and release of fission products from the fuel to the reactor containment building. - Containment maintained its integrity as is expected in a severe accident. - Only very small doses to the public. - No radiation-related health effects.

 Public Exposure in Actual Accidents - Fukushima

-- Loss of capability to remove heat from the reactor resulting from damage caused by tsunami. - Extensive fuel melting and release of fission products to containment.
-Hydrogen explosion in the operation floor - Containment failure of three reactors.
+- Loss of capability to remove heat from the reactor resulting from damage caused by tsunami. - Extensive fuel melting and release of fission products to containment. - Containment failure of three reactors.